 Today you will descend 2000 feet (over 600 metres) to the floor of the crater for a day crater tour with picnic lunches.
 Explore the forest areas that are inhabited by monkeys and elephants, the lake area, where you may see the flamingos and the open savannah where the lions hunt for food.
 Dinner and overnight at Ngorongoro Serena Lodge.

-After breakfast, drive back to Arusha / Kilimanjaro (lunch included depending on onward flight times).
+After breakfast, drive back to Arusha (Depending on onward flight times, you can have a hot lunch or take a packed one from Ngorongoro).
 Drop off at the airport for the flight to Zanzibar.
 Met at Zanzibar airport and transferred to The Z Hotel for 4 nights.

 Days 7 to 9